 52. RC: Describe and calculate the time-dependent values of the charge, current, and voltage of the components of an RC circuit.
 Exponential decay to equilibrium after throwing a switch.
 Includes calculating and using the time constantant.

 53. Magnets: Describe the interaction between dipole magnets and the effect of a magnetic field on a magnetic pole or dipole.
-Like poles attract and unlike poles repel; field direction is force direction on a north pole.
+Unlike poles attract and like poles repel; field direction is force direction on a north pole.
 Dipoles receive a torque to align them with the field.

 54. Lorentz: Describe and calculate the force a magnetic field exerts on an electric charge and its effect on the charge’s motion.
 Lorentz force F = qv×B; F⊥v so acceleration is centripetal.